-Are you someone who has a hard time making decisions?
+Are you someone who has a hard time making a decision?
 Do you find yourself in turmoil because you have divided interests?
-James said that “a double minded man is unstable in all his ways.”
+James said that "a double minded man is unstable in all his ways."
 The idea of being double-minded means to be “two-souled.”
 Let us see the importance of being able to make solid decisions and being concretely stable about our belief.

 There is the characteristic of a double-minded man.

 “But let him ask in faith, nothing wavering.
 For he that wavereth is like a wave of the sea driven with the wind and tossed.”
 The faith of this kind of man is described as being like a wave of the sea that is driven by the wind.
 He is unsettled concerning his doctrine, his duty, and his devotion.
 He is easily persuaded by different arguments.
 He sides with everybody but is not clearly identified with what he believes.
 He is described elsewhere in Scripture as having an immature faith that is not deeply rooted.
-He is like Reuben, who is described as unstable as water.
+He is like Reuben, who is described as being unstable as water.

 There is the consternation of a double-minded man.

 He is unstable in all his ways.
 In every area of his life, there is an element of instability.
 He is someone who might be uncertain as to his eternal security.
 He might have trouble finding security in God’s grace working in his life.
 He believes in God but has doubts about God’s ability.
 This man asks, “Can God furnish a table in the wilderness?” when, instead, his faith should be, “Yes, God can!”
 He goes through the motions in prayer but doubts, in practice, that God will perform.
 He has the idea that other people can see God answer their prayers, but God cannot answer his.
 He lives in a constant state of indecision.
 His prayers are shallow.
 His life is at the spiritual poverty line.
 He lives in defeat more than in victory.

 There is the credibility of a double-minded man.